Open Bible Data Home About News OET Key

 37So King Ahav died and was taken back to Shomron where he was buried.
 38They washed out the chariot beside the pool in Shomron (where the prostitutes bathed themselves), and dogs licked up the blood, just as Yahweh had said would happen.

-39Everything else about Ahav and everything that he did, including the ivory palace and all the cities that he had built, is written in the book of the events of the kings of Israel.
+39Everything else about Ahav and everything that he did, including the ivory palace and all the cities that he had built, is written in the book of the events of the kings of Yisrael.
 40Now that Ahav was dead, his son Ahazyah replaced him as king.

-41Asa’s son Yehoshafat started his reign over Yehudah when King Ahav had ruled Israel for four years.
+41Asa’s son Yehoshafat started his reign over Yehudah when King Ahav had ruled Yisrael for four years.
 42Yehoshafat was thirty-five when he became king and he reigned from Yerushalem for twenty-five years.
 (His mother was Shilhi’s daughter Azuvah.)
 43He followed his father Asa in every way in doing what Yahweh wanted—he didn’t veer away from it, except that they didn’t demolish the hilltop temples so the people were still sacrificing and burning incense at those places.
-44Yehoshafat did make a peace treaty with Israel’s king.
+44Yehoshafat did make a peace treaty with Yisrael’s king.

 45Everything else about Yehoshafat, including his great achievements and his battle record, is written in the book of the events of the kings of Yehudah, 46and including how he banished the male prostitutes from the land who had remained from the time of his father Asa.